If you're having problems with your PC, the following table can help you decide which recovery option to use.

 |Restore factory settings|| |

-If you reset your PC within a month of your upgrade to Windows 10, or 10 days after updating to the Windows 10 Anniversary Update, the option in Settings that lets you go back to your previous version of Windows will no longer be available.
+If you reset your PC within a month of your upgrade to Windows 10, the option in Settings that lets you go back to your previous version of Windows will no longer be available.

 If your PC won’t start, you can use a recovery drive to restore from a system restore point or reset your PC.
 For info on how to create a recovery drive on a working PC, see Create a recovery drive.